 1. Where do I start?

 Start with you.
 As much as most of us would prefer to climb under a rock and hide until we emerge joyful and independent, it doesn’t serve you to go at it alone.
 Reach out to your support system, or build a new one.
 It could be as simple as joining a Facebook group for divorcing people or an online support group through Divorce Force or Meetup.
+Psychology Today also has a helpful searchable database for divorce support groups around the country.
 Look around – really look – and you’ll see so clearly that people actually like giving.
 People like to be helpful, and in fact, research suggests that helping others actually increases happiness and overall wellbeing.
 So, if you are concerned that your friends or family won’t know what to say or do, send them to this article and/or remind them that “stoking the fire” doesn’t do any good.
 If you get stuck and don’t know to whom or where to turn, flip the situation.
 Imagine yourself as a friend to someone else going through divorce.
 What advice or love would you bestow on them?

 2. Ok, but then what?
 How do I “do” divorce?